When I first saw a French Bulldog, I began singing songs of how much I wanted one. It’s just an instinctive reaction. But what color?

 - Pure Black – The pure black Frenchie, which have been disqualified from Frenchie competitions, has a solid black coat with no brindle.

-What Are Some Health Concerns With Non-Breed Standard Colors?
+What Are Some Health Concerns With Non-Standard Breed Colors?

 - Chocolate or liver colors can result in yellow-eyed French Bulldogs who may suffer from juvenile cataracts or early blindness.